john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

     Mode was used to write in plain text and convert it to, for example, PDF.
 Due to the asynchronous nature of the various programs care had to be taken to avoid race conditions.

-## Eyeforyou

-Senior Perl Developer; November 2011 - April 2016; remote, part-time

-Skills used:

-:   Modern Perl, CGI, DBI, Image::Magic, Test::Most, Util::Image, Apache
-    HTTP server, HTML, CSS.
-MySQL, git, subversion.

-Role overview:

-:   Maintenance of several legacy Perl CGI programs.
-I created new
-    functionality like scaling of photos and adding watermarks to photos.
-I did various MySQL database optimizations which greatly improved the search query time.
-I also added new search options.

-Interesting challenges:

-:   The Perl CGI program is mostly legacy code which makes extending
-    and/or modifying it quite a challenge.
-Custom Perl modules are used to group both new functionality and factored out code logically and to support testing.

 # Education